holcombheather/reading-notes/README.md

 2. I believe in my ability to learn and improve over time.
 3. I am open to feedback and use it to improve myself.

-Add more intro stuff here

-Add in reading assignment portion